bayleeadamoss/zazu-fallback/readme.md

 You can add your own custom searches by editing the searches.js file located in `.zazu/plugins/tinytacoteam/zazu-fallback`.

-After the last search in the list, `youtube: { name: 'YouTube', url: 'https://www.youtube.com/results?search_query='}` by default, add a comma: `youtube: { name: 'YouTube', url: 'https://www.youtube.com/results?search_query='},`.

-Now you can create your own entry.
 For example, if you setup a custom search in Chrome for Google Cache, it would look like this:

 `https://webcache.googleusercontent.com/search?q=cache:%s
 `
-Remove the %s, and add your own entry:
+Remove the %s, and create your own entry:

 ` gcache: { name: 'Webpage Cache', url: 'https://webcache.googleusercontent.com/search?q=cache:'}
 `